cse412-21w/project-demo/README.md

 add the library locally so it is available for use in your JS files.
 It will also add `d3` to the list of dependencies in `package.json`.

 _Note that if you install a library your teammates will need to install it too.
-Once the dep is added to `package.json` simply running `npm install` in this directory will download the new dependency._
+Once the dependency is added to `package.json` simply running `npm install` in this directory will download the new dependency._

 #### Acknowledgements
-This README was adapted from a template created by Matthew Conlen for a previous offering of CSE 442
+This README was adapted from a [template](https://github.com/UW-CSE442-WI20/FP-Template) created by Matthew Conlen for a previous offering of CSE 442.